yarsa/nepal-compliance/docs/docker-install.md

 # Install Nepal Compliance using Docker
-**This guide will help you install and run Nepal Compliance using Docker and Docker Compose.**
+**This guide will help you to install and run Nepal Compliance using Docker and Docker Compose.**

 ### Dependencies
 You need to have the Docker installed and ready in your system: